-This interview itself does not guarantee a place with the college and there may be occasions where applicants who meet the entry criteria are placed on a waiting list due to high demand for places.
+This interview or offer does not guarantee a place with the college and there may be occasions where applicants who meet the entry criteria are placed on a waiting list due to high demand for places.
+Where this happens the applications team will keep applicants informed as a place becomes available.